Zli123123/Zhenhao_ICS3UFinal/airport/readme.txt

 ICS final project

 This program encompasses three things that I've learned this year: Django, webscraping, and graph theory.
-The Django program is an airpot that employs user authentication, models, and POST methods.
+The Django program is an airport that employs user authentication, models, and POST methods.
 My webscraper scrapes html tags from a google search query, then seperates the scraped text into three distinct parts - good news concerning the stock, bad news and statistics (using regular expression).
-Finally, my graph theory problem uses classes, as well as the BFS algorithm to solve a CMIMC contest problem.
+Finally, my graphsolver uses classes, as well as the BFS algorithm to solve a CMIMC contest problem.

 To use the program
 Install git if you haven't already